drisommer/drisommer.github.io/src/content/_shortcodes-examples/services.md

 description = "Expert editing services that transform raw footage into polished, engaging narratives with perfect pacing and flow."

 [[services]]
-name = "Music Video Direction" description = "Creative direction for music videos that capture the essence of the music and create memorable visual experiences."
+name = "Music Videos Direction" description = "Creative direction for music videos that capture the essence of the music and create memorable visual experiences."

 [[services]]